mobizt/FirebaseClient/README.md

 📖 Async Firebase Client library for Arduino Documentation.

-This library supports `Firebase Realtime Database`, Cloud Firestore database, Cloud Messaging, Firebase Storage, Google Cloud Storage and Google Cloud Functions.

-The features can be configurable to add and exclude some unused features, see [Library Build Options](#library-build-options).

-This library is the new Firebase Client library that supports both sync and async usages.
+This library is the `REST APIs Firebase Client` that supports the following `Firebase Products` and `Google Cloud Product`.

-> [!NOTE]
-> This library is the replacement of the old Firebase libraries ([Firebase-ESP-Client](https://github.com/mobizt/Firebase-ESP-Client), [Firebase-ESP32](https://github.com/mobizt/Firebase-ESP32) and [Firebase-ESP8266](https://github.com/mobizt/Firebase-ESP8266)) which those libraries are now obsoleted.
+- `Firebase Realtime Database`
+- `Cloud Firestore Database`
+- `Cloud Messaging`
+- `Firebase Storage`
+- `Google Cloud Functions`
+- `Google Cloud Storage`

-Due to the known issues in the old Firebase library.
+This [`FirebaseClient`](https://github.com/mobizt/FirebaseClient) library was cteated to eleminate the following issues in the old Firebase library.

 - The confusion of different library names from the same developer and other developers in Library Manager.
 - The different main header file name and class name issue.